williamgilpin/portbalance/README.md

 As a default, portbalance assumes a 100% stock Bogleheads portfolio (70% US domestic, 30% international index funds).
 To change the strategy to another one of the defaults, specify the strategy as an optional argument

-	> python balance_portfolio.py 1000 --allocation
+	> python balance_portfolio.py 1000 --allocation Betterment2018

-Which will produce the output
+Which produces the output

 	Net return on principal: 0.5346585469336369